PERSONAL INJURY

 Under some circumstances, it is also possible to sue an at-fault driver for pain and suffering or excess economic damages.

 No matter whether your accident involved a motor vehicle, motorcycle, bus, bicycle, or pedestrian, the no fault insurance laws that govern these accidents in Michigan are complicated and complex.
-That’s why if you have sustained injuries in an accident involving a motor vehicle or otherwise, you should consider seeking the consult of a Michigan Personal Injury Lawyer right away.
-When you choose Berry & Berri, PLLC, to represent you in your accident claim, you can expect dedicated service from a knowledgeable Michigan Personal Injury Lawyers who will not only guide you through the complex legal and insurance processes but will work hard to achieve the best possible results in your case.
-Contact us at Berry & Berri, PLLC today at (313) 996-5300 to schedule your free initial consultation and learn what we can do for you.
+That's why if you have sustained injuries in an accident involving a motor vehicle or otherwise, you should consider seeking the consult of a Michigan Personal Injury Lawyer right away.
+When you choose The Law Offices of Berry and Berry, PLLC, to represent you in your accident claim, you can expect dedicated service from a knowledgeable Michigan Personal Injury Lawyers who will not only guide you through the complex legal and insurance processes but will work hard to achieve the best possible results in your case.
+Contact us at The Law Offices of Berry and Berry, PLLC today at (313) 996-5300 to schedule your free initial consultation and learn what we can do for you.

 Truck Accidents in Michigan